ContentGems/cg_wordpress_shortcode/README.md

 ## Installation

 Copy the folder "cg_wordpress_shortcode" into the /wp-content/plugins/ folder.
 Then go to the Plugins area of the Admin and activate.
+You can download the newest version of the plugin code [here](https://github.com/ContentGems/cg_wordpress_shortcode/releases).

 ## Screenshots